 Potassium permanganate acts as an ethylene absorbent.
 It oxidizes ethylene gas present in storage environments, reducing its concentration.
 This results in slow ripening, reducing premature softening and improving Storage life in packaged fruits.
 It is commonly used in sachets inside storage containers or packaging.
+(Reference, year).

 2. Calcium-Based Treatments